ClomyAI/super-kitty-piano/README.md

 Go to: https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API for more details.

-The Kitty Piano works on most recent browsers (not IE).
+The Super Kitty Piano works on most recent browsers (not IE).
 We recommend you to play it on Firefox or Chrome.